OneX131X/appKelolaKegiatanBtikp/README.md

 # appKelolaKegiatanBtikp

-This Web App Project is for my thesis (?
+This Web App Project is for a case study from my thesis (?
 That thing that you make in the last semester of college)

 This app is to manage data of activities from a study activity that held for teachers, such as the registration, reservation, details of the activity, etc.